ChanwonJung/doosan-api-manual/source/mode/manual/index.rst

 Manual Mode includes API functions that allow users to directly manipulate the robot
 or interact with it through physical input devices. |br|
-When the robot is in Manual (Teach) Mode, the LED at the robot's end displays a blue color. |br|
+When the robot is in Manual (Teach) Mode, the LED indicator displays a blue color. |br|
 These functions are typically used together with the following interaction methods.

 **Teach Pendant-Based Operation**